-2022 2021
+In EUR million 2023 2022

-Current service cost 11 86
+Current service cost 7 11

-Interest expense 13 41
+Interest expense 22 13

-Interest income (10) (39)
+Interest income (19) (10)

-Administration cost 2 5
+Administration cost 1 2

-Total 16 93
+Total 11 16

-In the financial year 2022 the defined benefit cost recognised in profit or loss for the major defined benefit plans recognised in the statement of profit or loss amounted to EUR 16 million (2021 EUR 93 million) and the total contributions paid by the Group amounted to EUR 14 million (2021 EUR 83 million, excluding EUR 63 million cash settlement related to the KLM Ground staff plan in 2021).
-The 2022 amounts are far less than for 2021, following the derecognition of the KLM Ground staff plan in the course of 2021.
-Reference is made to note 18 Provisions for employee benefits.
-The contributions paid in the financial year 2022 include additional deficit funding for the Dutch KLM plans amounting to EUR 12 million (2021 EUR 12 million).
-The Group's projected defined benefit plans and early retirement plan cost for 2023 amount to EUR 11 million.
-The Group's expected cash contributions for these plans amount to EUR 8 million.
+In 2023 the defined benefit cost recognised in profit or loss for the major defined benefit plans recognised in the statement of profit or loss amounted to EUR 11 million (2022 EUR 16 million) and the total contributions paid by the Group amounted to EUR 8 million (2022 EUR 14 million).
+The 2023 contributions paid include additional deficit funding for the Dutch KLM plans amounting to EUR nil million (2022 EUR nil million) and in the United Kingdom amounting to EUR 5 million (2022 EUR 12 million).
+The Group's projected defined benefit plans and early retirement plan cost for 2024 amounts to EUR 10 million.
+The Group's expected cash contributions for these plans amounts to EUR 8 million.